Daksh/sugarlistensinstall/README.md

 ##Note
 * We are generating a RPM, so that it can be installed as a systemd service.
 Which would then, enable us to run the service parallel to running the sugar environment, and also to integrate the two, we need to install it under sugar, by using the python install command.
-* Where ever it is written that the commands need to be run in sugar's shell, First you would need to run the following commands:
+* Wherever it is written that the commands need to be run in sugar's shell, first you would need to run the following commands:

   ```
   cd sugar-build